top of page

 3. The Committee will be formed at an Association meeting in July.
 At that meeting, eligible members who are present may volunteer to serve on the Nominating Committee.
 If more than five persons volunteer, five names will be drawn by lot.

-Section 3 - Treasury Committee.
 The Board of Directors shall be the Treasury Committee.
 The Treasury Committee (or its designee) shall audit the books of the Association and present its findings at the November meeting.

-Section 4 - Committees for Association Events and Activities.
 Committees shall be formed for Association events (for example, Savage Fest, Plant Sale, Ice Cream Social and Holiday Lighting Event) and activities (for example, Media and Newsletter Communications and County Liaison).
 Association events and activities shall not take place without

-1. approval of the majority vote of a quorum of the Board of Directors, either at the beginning of the year or as needed throughout the year, and
+1. Approval of the majority vote of a quorum of the Board of Directors, either at the beginning of the year or as needed throughout the year, and

-2. a Chair or Co-Chairs from the Association membership to organize the event or activity.
+2. A Chair or Co-Chairs from the Association membership to organize the event or activity.

 ARTICLE VII - RECORDS